BitTube Price Up 46.1% Over Last Week (TUBE)

 About BitTube

 BitTube (CRYPTO:TUBE) is a proof-of-work (PoW) coin that uses the CryptoNight hashing algorithm.
-BitTube’s total supply is 355,161,721 coins.
-The official website for BitTube is coin.bit.tube.
+The Reddit community for BitTube is /r/ipbcoin.
 BitTube’s official Twitter account is @BitTubeApp and its Facebook page is accessible here.
-The Reddit community for BitTube is /r/ipbcoin.
+BitTube’s official website is coin.bit.tube.

 BitTube Coin Trading

 It is usually not currently possible to buy alternative cryptocurrencies such as BitTube directly using US dollars.
-Investors seeking to acquire BitTube should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitTube using one of the exchanges listed above.
+Investors seeking to acquire BitTube should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitTube using one of the aforementioned exchanges.

 Receive News & Updates for BitTube Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitTube and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.